About Us: Staff Biographies

 Kyle Leggs is the Planner for Southwest who has worked for the Department of Planning for 25 years.
 Throughout his tenure, he has managed the capital budgeting process, represented the department in the areas of Transportation Planning, Emergency Preparedness, and has worked extensively over the years as a District Planner for Southwest Baltimore.
 He is also a retired Army Lieutenant Colonel and is the Director of Planning and Design to build the National Desert Storm War Memorial in Washington, D.C.
 He holds an M.S. in Transportation from Morgan State University, a B.S. in Social Science from Coppin State University, and is a graduate of the United States Army Command and General Staff College.

 Marie McSweeney Anderson (she/they) is the Northern District Planner for over 50 neighborhoods in the north central region of Baltimore City.
-Joining the Planning Department in 2022, Marie has 10+ years of experience working with and for neighborhoods in the Govans/York Road area on projects related to building civic capacity, strengthening commercial corridors, enhancing education and youth development, and increasing affordable access to fresh produce as part of Loyola University Maryland's York Road Initiative.
-Marie is a double graduate of Loyola University Maryland with a multidisciplinary liberal arts background in Political Science, Economics, Sociology, and History, which helps to build context for successful community engagement.
-Marie comes to the Department of Planning with the lens of asset based community development and a commitment to racial equity.
-Marie lives in northern Baltimore City with their spouse, child, and frug (frenchie pug) named Freddie Prince Mercury.
+Joining the Planning Department in 2022, Marie has 10+ years of experience in the community development field working with and for neighborhoods in the Govans/York Road area on projects related to building civic capacity, strengthening commercial corridors, enhancing education and youth development, and increasing affordable access to fresh produce as part of Loyola University Maryland's place-based York Road Initiative.
+Marie is a double graduate of Loyola University Maryland with a multidisciplinary liberal arts background in Political Science, Economics, Sociology, and History.
+Marie’s planning practice is through the lens of asset-based community development and a commitment to racial equity.
+Marie represents the Department of Planning on the boards of Govans Ecumenical Development Corporation (GEDCO) and Central Baltimore Partnership.

 Kari Nye, Northwest District Planner